 Public safety is a guiding principle at SMUD.
 De-energizing powerlines may be the safest approach and makes sense if the risk of a wildfire starting and spreading is severe.
-While SMUD's WMP activities are designed to mitigate wildfire danger, in instances of high fire threat conditions, interruption of electrical service by deenergizing powerlines may be necessary.
+While SMUD's WMP activities are designed to mitigate wildfire danger, in instances of high fire threat conditions, interruption of electrical service by de-energizing powerlines may be necessary as a last resort.
 SMUD proactively communicates with customers and key stakeholders through multiple channels about preparing for potential power outages, and the power restoration process.
 SMUD recognizes that many entities and individuals are particularly vulnerable during extended power outages and makes every effort to provide up-to-date information to these populations prior to, during and after an event.